HenriqueSFernandes/Lets-Cook/README.md

 * #### User

 A user is basically a student who's either buying or selling food.
-Each user has a profile with stuff like their name, ID, if they're active or not, and where they are on campus.
+Each user has a profile with attributes like their name, ID, if they're active or not, and where they are on campus.
 Plus, they can share a bit about themselves, their food tastes, and what they're selling or looking to buy.

 * #### Seller

 A seller is typically a university student eager to share their culinary skills and earn some extra money.
-Each seller has in addition to the User fields, a sellerId, a deliverRadius (where they deliver food), their average rating, their specialties and their sales record.
+Each seller has in addition to the User fields, a sellerId, a deliverRadius (where they deliver food), their average rating, their specialties, and their sales record.
 After getting accepted he can post a variety of dishes for sale,

 * #### Buyer